PhilChodrow/PIC16B/syllabus.md

 Python offers a wide array of tools for solving problems in modern computational science.
 In this course, we will apply some of the most important such tools, with a focus on applications in applied mathematics, data analysis, and machine learning.
 Along the way, we will use industry-standard workflows for versioning, revising, and sharing code.
 We will also practice communicating our code to broader audiences.
-This course has significant emphases on project-based learning and technical communication.
+This offering of PIC16B places special emphasis on project-based learning and technical communication.

 ## Primary Learning Goals